learnk8s/learnk8s.io/_blog/scaling-spring-boot-microservices/index.md

 ## Scaling manually to meet increasing demand

-A single worker may not be able to handle a large number of tickets.
+A single worker may not be able to handle a large number of messages.

+In fact, it can only handle one message at the time.

-If you decide to buy thousands of items in the shop, it will take hours before the queue is cleared.
+If you decide to buy thousands of items, it will take hours before the queue is cleared.

 You have two options now: